By Joo Shan Ooi, Dietetic Student at Rutgers University

 - Vegetables are a fine choice to add to your banana bread for extra fiber and nutrients.
 Zucchini, yellow squash and carrots can be grated into your batter before baking.
 Squash and carrots are noted for their versatility due to the nutty yet mild flavor and are a rich source of β-carotene or vitamin A and also vitamin C, which promotes healthy reproduction for the skin and acts as an antioxidant.
 This article highlights the nutritional value of a variety of fruits and vegetables.
 It notes how fruits and vegetables affect satiety and the composition of the gut microbiome.
 Another article here mentions that the Dietary Guidelines for Americans 2010 indicate how potassium, dietary fiber and calcium are major nutrients of concern in the average American diet.
-If you’re looking for a recipe that incorporates vegetables, you can try this one, which calls for half a cup of carrots.
-I also love the fact that it doesn’t contain any added sugar except in the frosting, which is optional.
+If you’re looking for a recipe that incorporates vegetables, you can try this one, which calls for one cup of carrots.
+I also love the fact that it doesn’t contain much added sugar.

 - Nuts and seeds house polyunsaturated fats, known to reduce cholesterol levels and support cardiovascular health.
 The majority of them contain plenty of fiber which could boost the fiber content and provide some crunch to your banana bread.
 This article presents evidence on the importance of the type of fat consumed rather than the total fat intake resulting in a healthy diet and studies linking to how polyunsaturated and monounsaturated fats have proven to reduce the risks of cardiovascular diseases.